-Canadian farmer fined for thumbs-up emoji
+Farmer fined $61k for using thumbs-up emoji

 - Published

-You may need to rethink the next thumbs-up emoji you send to express assent as it may be interpreted as a digital signature.
+You may want to rethink the next thumbs-up emoji you send, as it could be interpreted as a digital signature.

-A farmer in Canada was fined a hefty sum for doing so in response to a text message of a contract.
+A farmer in Saskatchewan, Canada was fined a hefty sum for using the emoji after he was sent a contract by text message.

-Chris Achter argued it was to acknowledge receipt, but a judge saw it as a contractual agreement.
+Chris Achter argued it was to acknowledge receipt, but a judge ruled it amounted to a contractual agreement.

-Farmer Achter in the Canadian province of Saskatchewan failed to deliver 86 tonnes of flax that grain buyer Kent Mickleborough was looking to purchase in 2021, prompting Mr Mickleborough to take the matter to court.
+The matter came to court after Mr Achter failed to deliver 86 tonnes of flax that grain buyer Kent Mickleborough was looking to purchase in 2021, prompting Mr Mickleborough to take legal action.

-Mr Mickleborough said he spoke with Mr Achter on the phone about his potential purchase, saying that he was looking to buy the grain in November of that year.
+Mr Mickleborough said he spoke with Mr Achter on the phone about his potential purchase, saying he was looking to buy the grain in November that year.

-He then texted the farmer a draft of a contract to seal the deal, writing "please confirm flax contract".
+He then texted the farmer a draft of a contract, writing "please confirm flax contract".

-Mr Achter responded with a "thumbs-up" emoji, but did not deliver the flax by the agreed date.
+Mr Achter responded with a "thumbs-up" emoji, but did not deliver the flax by the date specified.

-Mr Mickleborough said that he had a long-standing business relationship with Mr Achter, and that the farmer had agreed to contracts via text message in the past, prompting him to believe that the emoji sealed the deal.
+Mr Mickleborough said that he had a long-standing business relationship with Mr Achter, and that the farmer had agreed to contracts via text message in the past, prompting him to believe the emoji had sealed the deal.

 But according to his sworn affidavit, Mr Achter said the thumbs-up emoji "simply confirmed that I received the flax contract.
-It was not a confirmation that I agreed with the terms of the flax contract".
+It was not a confirmation that I agreed with the terms".

 In a landmark Court of King's Bench ruling released in June of this year, Justice Timothy Keene sided with Mr Mickleborough.